ingatellent/xovi-qmd-extensions/README.md

 Increase the distance when scrolling down a page, such that the overlap is only 10%.

 # enableShortcuts.qmd
-Enables keyboard shortcuts for navigation:
+Enable keyboard shortcuts for navigation:
 - Left/right arrow to change page
 - Up/down arrow to scoll up/down one screen

 Shortcuts are *not* enabled when in text mode.

 # gestures.qmd
-Adds the following gestures and tap areas:
+Add the following gestures and tap areas:
 - Swipe down with three fingers to reset pan and zoom, i.e. to scroll to top of the page and zoom to 100%
 - Swipe out and in from the toolbar to show/hide the toolbar
 - When the toolbar is hidden, tap on the bottom right to scroll down, and to change to the next page if you are already nearly at the bottom) (no scrollbar shown)